maksimgm/study_notes/JS-essentials.md

 ##### Working with arrays

-array is a single variable that holds multiple values.
+Array is a single variable that holds multiple values.
+They are zero based.
+Additionally, they are very dynatmic, meaning they can easily be changed.

 	var multipleValues= [] ;

 	multipleValues [0] = 20;
 	multipleValues [1] = 30;
 	multipleValues [2] = 40;

+	Shorthand:

+	var multipleValues = [ 20,30,40 ];
+							[0][1][2]

+**Array Properties**

+	console.log (multipleValues.length); length is 5

+	* sets length

+**Array Methods**

+Methods are functions that belong to an object.
+Arrays have built in methods. e.g. `.join`, `.sort`, and `.reverse`.
+Arrays are objects means that we can ask them to do useful things.

+Arrays are everywhere in JS.

 ##### Working with numbers